 Shopping + fika = match made in heaven.

 A shopping spree is not complete without a proper coffee break, and in Sweden we call it fika.
 The Haga neighbourhood is perfect for the occasion.
-The selection of shops is varied, with everything from a hatter to an independent toy store and a local marzipan and chocolate maker.
+The selection of shops is varied, with everything from a soap shop to an independent toy store and a local marzipan and chocolate maker.
 You can also find interior decoration, fashion, antiques, tea, spices and olive oil.
 There truly is something for every taste and most shops are unique and can't be find elsewhere.

 When you feel like a break, the nearest cup of coffee is literally a metre away.
 One of the most famous pastries in town – Hagabullen – a plate-sized cinnamon bun, is found at Café Husaren at Haga Nygata.
 But there are plenty of choices and pavement cafés and outdoor terraces line the street in summer.
 A farmer's market is found here in spring and autumn, and there is always a popular market in the run-up to Christmas.